Tet Offensive: Party politics

 Planning in Hanoi for a winter-spring offensive during 1968 had begun in early 1967 and continued until early the following year.
 According to American sources, there has been an extreme reluctance among Vietnamese historians to discuss the decision-making process that led to the general offensive and uprising, even decades after the event.
-In official Vietnamese literature, the decision to launch the Tet offensive was usually presented as the result of a perceived U.S. failure to win the war quickly, the failure of the American bombing campaign against North Vietnam, and the anti-war sentiment that pervaded the population of the U.S. The decision to launch the general offensive, however, was much more complicated.
+In official Vietnamese literature, the decision to launch the Tet offensive is usually presented as the result of a perceived U.S. failure to win the war quickly, the failure of the American bombing campaign against North Vietnam, and the anti-war sentiment that pervaded the population of the U.S. The decision to launch the general offensive, however, was much more complicated.

-The decision signaled the end of a bitter, decade-long debate within the North Vietnamese Government between first two, and then three factions.
-The moderates believed that the economic viability of North Vietnam should come before support of a massive and conventional southern war and they generally followed the Soviet line of peaceful coexistence by reunifying Vietnam through political means.
+The decision signaled the end of a bitter, decade-long debate within the North Vietnamese Government between two, and later three, factions.
+The moderates believed that the economic viability of North Vietnam should come before support of a massive, conventional southern war and they generally followed the Soviet line of peaceful coexistence by reunifying Vietnam through political means.
 Heading this faction were party theorist Trường Chinh and Minister of Defense Võ Nguyên Giáp.
 The militant faction, on the other hand, tended to follow the foreign policy line of the People's Republic of China and called for the reunification of the nation by military means and that no negotiations should be undertaken with the Americans.
 This group was led by Communist Party First Secretary Lê Duẩn and Lê Đức Thọ (no relation).
 From the early to mid-1960s, the militants had dictated the direction of the war in South Vietnam.
 General Nguyễn Chí Thanh, the head of Central Office for South Vietnam (COSVN), headquarters for the South, was another prominent militant.
 The followers of the Chinese line centered their strategy against the U.S. and its allies on large-scale, main force actions rather than the protracted guerrilla war espoused by Mao Zedong.

 By 1966–1967, however, after suffering massive casualties, stalemate on the battlefield, and destruction of the northern economy by U.S. aerial bombing, there was a dawning realization that if current trends continued, Hanoi would eventually lack the resources necessary to affect the military situation in the South.
 As a result, there were more strident calls by the moderates for negotiations and a revision of strategy.
-They felt that a return to guerrilla tactics was more appropriate since the U.S. could not be defeated conventionally.
+They felt a return to guerrilla tactics was more appropriate since the U.S. could not be defeated conventionally.
 They also complained that the policy of rejecting negotiations was in error.
 The Americans could only be worn down in a war of wills during a period of "fighting while talking".
 During 1967 things had become so bad on the battlefield that Lê Duẩn ordered Thanh to incorporate aspects of protracted guerrilla warfare into his strategy.